dedalozzo/www.elephantoncouch.com/_tutorial/views.md

 In the example below we created a design document `books` and we added a view called `novel`.
 The view uses PHP as language for both map and reduce functions, since PHP is the EoC default language.
-The map function uses the [Nowdoc syntax](http://php.net/manual/en/language.types.string.php#language.types.string.syntax.nowdoc) to make the code legible.
+The map function uses the [nowdoc syntax](http://php.net/manual/en/language.types.string.php#language.types.string.syntax.nowdoc) to make the code legible.

 {% highlight php %}